Skip to main content

 • Allied Health Doctoral Award

-Through the KRESCENT program, the Kidney Foundation offers a limited number of fellowships that fund full-time academic study and preparation for research at the doctoral level.
-The objective of this program is to promote and enhance the development of allied health professionals in Canada in the field of nephrology and/or organ donation.
-Fellowships are awarded for amounts up to $35,000/year for a maximum of three years and can be held in Canada or abroad.
+The Kidney Foundation of Canada offers a limited number of fellowships that fund full-time academic study and preparation for research at the doctoral level to allied health professionals.
+The objective of this program is to promote and enhance the development of allied health professionals in Canada in the field of nephrology and kidney donation/transplantation.